knowledge-learning/ehealthkd-2019/docs/pages/index.md

 A Google Group will be set up for this “eHealth Shared Task” where announcements will be made.
 Feel free to send your questions and feedback to [ehealth-kd@googlegroups.com](mailto:ehealth-kd@googlegroups.com).
 General issues and feedback should be posted on our [Issues Page](https://github.com/knowledge-learning/ehealthkd-v2/issues) in Github.

-### Previous version of the task

-The eHealth-KD 2019 challenge is an enhanced version of the [TASS 2018 Task 3: eHealth Knowledge Discovery challenge](http://www.sepln.org/workshops/tass/2018/task-3/).
-In this new version, additional semantic types for key phrases and relations have been included, to cover a larger portion of the semantics of a sentence.
-These modifications increase the complexity of the task since a larger number of classes need to be predicted.
-However, we believe that these modifications provided higher semantic coverage.
-Inspired by the successful participation of 6 teams in the previous version, and the insightful recommendations that many of the participants provided, we have redesigned this year’s task to be both more challenging and more objectively evaluated.
-Hence, we divided the evaluation scenarios so that each specific Subtask is evaluated independently, and also provide a scenario for evaluating the complete pipeline.
-We also merged previous year's Subtasks A and B since they are very similar in nature and complexity.

 ### Funding